Optimizing PCB Panelization Can Reduce Costs and Increase Yield

 Designing for PCB Panelization

-Accurate PCB design is critical when designing for applications like IoT and wearable devices.
+Accurate printed circuit board design is critical when designing for applications like IoT and wearable devices.
 In particular, wearable devices present another challenge as 3D rendering will likely be required during the design process.
 Many devices will require multiple PCBs within the same package, and this isn’t to ignore client constraints either.
 Proper panelization can increase yields and make board separation as painless as possible.

-When designing panelizing PCB boards, the tooling constraints of the manufacturer should be kept in mind, as these constraints will determine the features that need to be added during panelization.
+When designing panelizing PCB boards, the tooling constraints of the PCB manufacturer should be kept in mind, as these constraints will determine the features that need to be added during the panelization method.

 Automated separating and soldering machine